mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/process-quality.md

 ) PREDICT silica_concentrate as quality USING {"ignore_columns": ["date"]};
 ```

-After creating the predictor you should se a similar output:
+After creating the Predictor you should see a similar output:

 ```console
 Query OK, 0 rows affected (2 min 27.52 sec)
 ```

-Now the predictor will begin training.
-You can check the status of the predictor with the following query.
+Now the Predictor will begin training.
+You can check the status with the following query.

 ```sql
 SELECT * FROM mindsdb.predictors WHERE name='quality_predictor';
 ```

-After the predictor has finished training, you will see a similar output.
+After the Predictor has finished training, you will see a similar output.

 ```console
 +-----------------------------+----------+----------+--------------------+-------------------+---------------------+------------------+